actions/importer-labs/bitbucket/4-dry-run.md

     ```bash
     gh actions-importer dry-run bitbucket --output-dir tmp/dry-run --workspace actions-importer --repository react-deploy --source-file-path ./bitbucket/bootstrap/source_files/react_deploy.yml
     ```
-    >Note: To simplify the lab we are using `--source-file-path` to specify a local file for the source of the pipeline yaml.
+    >Note: For the purpose of this lab exercise, we're using the `--source-file-path` option to specify a local file as the source for the pipeline YAML, in order to simplify the process.

 3. The command will list all the files written to disk when the command succeeds.